Hexabromocyclododecane (HBCD) Action Plan Summary

 - Consider initiating rulemaking under TSCA section 6(a) to regulate HBCD.
 A section 6(a) action could take the form of a comprehensive ban on the manufacturing, processing, distribution in commerce and use of a chemical substance, or a more targeted regulation to address specific activities.
 The extent of the rule for HBCD would be determined during the rulemaking process.

-- Initiate rulemaking in 2011 to add HBCD to the Toxics Release Inventory (TRI).
+- Initiate rulemaking to add HBCD to the Toxics Release Inventory (TRI).
 Listing on TRI will require manufacturers or importers to provide environmental release information.